 Named to commemorate the 100-year anniversary of the most disastrous event in Delaware history, the Flood of 1913.
 We hope you find this dark brew much more enjoyable.

-Tasting Notes: This thick and rather robust stout has a full and creamy mouthfeel with definitive aroma and flavor notes of coffee and slight chocolate imparted by roasted malts and fresh, locally-roasted, organic Guatemalan coffee from Stauf's coffee roasters!
-It drinks very smooth and rich, in our opinion!
+Tasting Notes: This stout has a full and creamy mouthfeel with definitive aroma and flavor notes of chocolate, roasted coffee and toasted oats imparted by roasted malts and British Maris Otter malt.
+It drinks very smooth and rich!

 Belgian Golden Strong Ale 9.3%ABV

 Simply named Golden Delicious for two reasons.
 First, because it is just that good; and second, because this brew contains esters reminiscent of apples!